-Anyone with information concerning this incident are encouraged to call the Fairfield Police Department Investigative Division at 973-227-1400.
+Anyone with information about this incident is encouraged to contact the Fairfield Police Department Investigative Division at (973) 227-1400.
 All information will be kept confidential.
-The incident is being investigated by Detective Robert Sanger.

 Fairfield (NJ) The Fairfield Police Department announces the arrest of Georgeanna Egner (30) and Timothy Egner (22) both of Belleville, N.J. for shoplifting.
 The circumstances that gave rise to the charges occurred at the Target store, located on Route 46 East, on August 31, 2012 at approximately 7:00 P.M.
 At that time, the Fairfield police were contacted by Target security in reference to two individuals who were acting suspiciously in the store and were under surveillance by store security.
 Officers responded to the area and assisted in observing the couple as they continued to walk around the store.

 It is alleged that the couple then walked out of the exit doors with a shopping cart of merchandise without having paid for any of it.
 They were immediately apprehended in the parking lot without incident.
 Recovered in the cart was approximately $1200 in merchandise to include household items and several Nintendo DSI gaming systems.
 At the time of their arrest, an 18 month old child was with the couple.
 All were transported to the police department where the child was released into the custody of a family member.
 The New Jersey Division of Youth and Family Services was contacted concerning the incident.